-Air pollution is likely to contribute a small amount to the deaths of a larger number of exposed individuals rather than being solely responsible for the number of deaths equivalent to the calculated figure of attributable deaths.
+^{}Air pollution is likely to contribute a small amount to the deaths of a larger number of exposed individuals rather than being solely responsible for the number of deaths equivalent to the calculated figure of attributable deaths.

-However, research has shown that there is significant harm to health at concentrations of Particulate Matter well below the current EU and UK limit values.
+Research has shown that there is significant harm to health at concentrations of Particulate Matter well below the current EU and UK limit values.
 Therefore, BBC are working towards reducing the PM{2.5} levels by taking the following measures:

-- ➤ Ensuring that dust management plans are requested during the planning application stage for all sites that involve large scale demolition and building works. - To ensure that best practicable means of dust control measures are being used regardless of how large the development is.
+- Ensuring that dust management plans are requested during the planning application stage for all sites that involve large scale demolition and building works. - To ensure that best practicable means of dust control measures are being used regardless of how large the development is.
 These measures can include the use of bowsers, road sweepers and dust suppression to prevent 'trackout'.
-Also minimise dust generating activities on dry windy days and if there are stockpiles ensure they are covered to prevent wind-whipping. - Ensuring that developers are carrying out dust suppression monitoring on site at large development sites. - ➤ Ensuring that water suppressants are in use when Nibblers and mobile crushers are on site. - Educating the public in matters that contribute to air quality e.g. not having bonfires. - ➤ Educate and advise the public about using exempt appliances with the correct fuel for that appliance in BBCs smoke control areas. - ➤ Enforcing the Clean Air Act 1993 and the Environmental Protection Act 1990 where necessary to minimise the risk of particulates becoming air borne. - To continue to manage, advice and enforce the Pollution Prevention and Control Regulations 1999 and the Environmental Permitting (England and Wales) Regulations 2010 on permitted processes when necessary. - ➤ To encourage, support and promote sustainable travel within the Borough by working with a variety of organisations and neighbouring local authorities. - > To continue to promote green travel e.g. walking, cycling, low emissions/ electric vehicles and the tram network.
+Also minimise dust generating activities on dry windy days and if there are stockpiles ensure they are covered to prevent wind-whipping. - > Ensuring that developers are carrying out dust suppression monitoring on site at large development sites. - ➤ Ensuring that water suppressants are in use when Nibblers and mobile crushers are on site. - > Educating the public in matters that contribute to air quality e.g. not having bonfires. - Educate and advise the public about using exempt appliances with the correct fuel for that appliance in BBCs smoke control areas. - ➤ Enforcing the Clean Air Act 1993 and the Environmental Protection Act 1990 where necessary to minimise the risk of particulates becoming air borne. - To continue to manage, advice and enforce the Pollution Prevention and Control Regulations 1999 and the Environmental Permitting (England and Wales) Regulations 2010 on permitted processes when necessary. - > To encourage, support and promote sustainable travel within the Borough by working with a variety of organisations and neighbouring local authorities. - > To continue to promote green travel e.g. walking, cycling, low emissions/ electric vehicles and the tram network. - > To continue to support bus companies and taxis that operate within the Borough to reduce emissions. - > To continue to review suitable research methods for reducing air quality levels for particulate matter e.g. the use of vegetation.

-- ➤ To continue to support bus companies and taxis that operate within the Borough to reduce emissions. - ➤ To continue to review suitable research methods for reducing air quality levels for particulate matter e.g. the use of vegetation. - Promote and encourage the use of the final version of the "EMAQN Air Quality and Emissions Mitigation: guidance for developers" document. - > To assist and advice consultants working on the proposed HS2 project.
-This ensures that suitable dust control measures will be used throughout the project. - > To inspect Crushers that are used within the Borough on demolition sites when notifications are received to ensure compliance with the process permit and good housekeeping so that dust levels are reduced. - ➤ To communicate with all allotment providers in the Borough to discourage the use of bonfires to dispose of green waste. - > To investigate the feasibility of providing all allotments within the Borough with green waste recycling collections to prevent bonfires on site.
+- Promote and encourage the use of the final version of the "EMAQN Air Quality and Emissions Mitigation: guidance for developers" document. - ➤ To inspect Crushers that are used within the Borough on demolition sites when notifications are received to ensure compliance with the process permit and good housekeeping so that dust levels are reduced. - ➤ To communicate with all allotment providers in the Borough to discourage the use of bonfires to dispose of green waste. - > To investigate the feasibility of providing all allotments within the Borough with green waste recycling collections to prevent bonfires on site. - ➤ To educate the public that electric motor vehicles whilst being positive for reducing NO2 and CO2, will still emit Particulate Matter and therefore active travel is still recommended as an alternative.